 Policies regarding awarding of tenure can be found in section 6.030.2.
 Tenured faculty members who are dismissed for cause will have full rights of due process, as described in section 6.040.4.

-[(5)] Termination of a [continuous appointment because of] tenured faculty member due to financial exigency [should] will be demonstrably bona fide (see Code of Policies
+Termination of a tenured faculty member due to financial exigency will be demonstrably bona fide (see Code of Policies Chapter 10).

-Chapter 10).